keiaa-75/safepoint/README.md

 admin.key=your-admin-key
 ```

-**Note:**
-- Use an [App Password](https://support.google.com/accounts/answer/185833) for Gmail if 2FA is enabled.
-- Never commit real credentials to version control.
-- The `admin.key` is used for admin authentication.

 ## License

 This repository is licensed under Mozilla Public License 2.0.
 Please refer to the [LICENSE](LICENSE) file for full details.
 Other resources included, such as images, are licensed under [Creative Commons Attribution Non-Commercial Share-Alike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/).